vlajos/vlajos.github.io/_posts/2015-07-02-add-browserstack-session-link-to-jenkins.md

  *  Regular expression for failed builds: `Browserstack session url: (.*)`
  *  Description for failed builds: `<a href="\1">Browserstack session</a>`

 The last two items appear when you open the advanced options.
-Without them this feature is pretty useless for debugging...
+Without them, this feature is pretty useless for debugging...
 We tried to add `target="_blank"`, but it was stripped out by Jenkins.
 Probably it could be added somehow...

 And the result looks like this in the history: